pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

-As you see, this would parse 'a as b as c'.
+As you see, this would parse `'a as b as c'`.

 The problem is that once parsed into line, line.moreStatements will only return b.